 R. cystidiophora may be similarly coloured, but smells of licorice.

-R. conjunctipes - formosa-like, tall, may have sparsely branched stems joined at base.
+R. conjunctipes - formosa-like, tall with narrow sparsely branched stems joined at base.
 No staining.

 R. raveneliana is a smaller version (<4cm)